openebs-archive/openebs-docs/docs/tsg_pvs.md

 You can also exec into this application to check the content, retrieve the files, or use the application to check the content.

+## Application pod is not able to mount the cStor volume in OpenEBS 0.7

+In OpenEBS 0.7, unit for mentiong size in PVC should be using "G".
+Till OpenEBS 0.7 version, it can be used both "G" and "Gi" as unit for mentioning size.
+Once you change the size in PVC as per the recommended way, your application pod will run by consuming cStor volume.

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->
 <script>